Civilian housing

 Military Matters is a specialist housing advice project that is open to all members of the Army community: serving, veterans and family.

-The Service they offer is available free of charge to anyone interested in living in Scotland.
+The service they offer is available free of charge to anyone interested in living in Scotland.

 Their small team of Housing Advice workers spend time getting to know your individual circumstances and then produce a tailored advice report which provides information and guidance on what options you may wish to consider, and also the options that may not be suitable.